Scutosaurus: Research history

 "Pariasaurus" and "Pareiosaurus" were both misspellings of the South African Pareiasaurus.
 In 1930, Soviet vertebrate paleontologist Aleksandra Paulinovna Anna Hartmann-Weinberg said that the pareiasaur material from North Dvina represents only 1 species, and that this species was distinct enough from other Pareiasaurus to justify placing it in a new genus.
 Though Amalitskii had used a unique genus name "Pareiosaurus", this was an accident, and she declared "Pareiosaurus" to be a junior synonym of Pareiasaurus, and erected the genus Scutosaurus.
 She used the spelling "karpinskyi" for the species name, but switched to karpinskii in 1937.
 At the same time, she also split off another unique genus "Proelginia permiana" based on the partial skull PIN 156/2.
 In 1968, Russian paleontologist N. N. Kalandadze and colleagues considered "Proelginia" to be synonymous with Scutosaurus.
 Because the remains are not well preserved, the validity of "Proelginia" is unclear.
+In 2025, Boyarinova and Golubev affirmed the validity of Proelginia as a genus distinct from Scutosaurus, citing more similarities to Deltavjatia (possibly within the family Bradysauria) than to Scutosaurus.

 In 1987, Russian paleontologist Mikhail Feodosʹevich Ivakhnenko erected a new species "S. itilensis" based on skull fragments PIN 3919, and resurrected "S. tuberculatus", but Australian biologist Michael S. Y. Lee considered both of these actions unjustified in 2000.
 In 2001, Lee petitioned the International Commission on Zoological Nomenclature to formally override the spelling karpinskyi (because Watson clearly did not intend his work to be a formal description of the species, and karpinskii was much more popularly used) and list the author citation as Amalitskii, 1922.